SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 it is not possible to change its ``firstValue`` property, even though it is a variable property.

-This behavior is due to the fact that structures are :ref:`ClassesAndStructures_ValueTypes`.
+This behavior is due to the fact that structures are *value types*.
 When an instance of a value type is marked as being a constant, so are all of its properties.

-The same is not true for classes, which are :ref:`ClassesAndStructures_ReferenceTypes`.
+The same is not true for classes, which are *reference types*.
 If you asign an instance of a reference type to a constant, you can still change that instance's variable properties.